linkedin/cruise-control/README.md

 The goals in Cruise Control are pluggable with different priorities.
 The default goals in order of decreasing priority are:
  * **RackAwareGoal** - Ensures that all replicas of each partition are assigned in a rack aware manner -- i.e. no more than one replica of each partition resides in the same rack.
+ * **RackAwareDistributionGoal** - A relaxed version of `RackAwareGoal`.
+Contrary to `RackAwareGoal`, as long as replicas of each partition can achieve a perfectly even distribution across the racks, this goal lets placement of multiple replicas of a partition into a single rack.
  * **ReplicaCapacityGoal** - Ensures that the maximum number of replicas per broker is under the specified maximum limit.
  * **DiskCapacityGoal** - Ensures that Disk space usage of each broker is below a given threshold.
  * **NetworkInboundCapacityGoal** - Ensures that inbound network utilization of each broker is below a given threshold.